Thomas C. Ayers's Collection

 Description:

-Here is a photo from page 737 in the "Centennial History Of The Pennsylvania Railroad Company: 1846-1946" that was composed by George H. Burgess & Miles C. Kennedy and published in 1949.
+Here is a photo from page 737 in the "Centennial History Of The Pennsylvania Railroad Company: 1846-1946" that was compiled by George H. Burgess & Miles C. Kennedy and published in 1949.
 Photo Caption: "Class T-1, the fast passenger locomotive with four cylinders.
 These engines, placed in service in 1942, are the successor to the S-1 ~ the first four-cylinder locomotive to be built in the Pennsylvania's program of developing multiple-cylinder engines."
-Shown here is PRR engine #6110, a T-1 (4-4-4-4) "Duplex" built by the Baldwin Locomotive Works during April of 1942 and retired in December of 1953 after just 11 years of revenue service.
+Shown here is PRR engine #6110, a T-1 (4-4-4-4) "Duplex" built by the Baldwin Locomotive Works in April of 1942 and retired in December of 1953 after just 11 years of service.

 Photo Date: